hmahajan99/Mastermind/README.md

 <ul>
 <li><b>Face Detection :</b> Enter an image url and the faces will be highligted.</li>
 <li><b>Authentication :</b> Users can register, sign in , view their profile, change passwords and even delete their account.
 A unique user icon is generated for each user.
 There is also a facility for a guest user (whose password cannot be changed and account cannot be deleted). </li>
 <li><b>Security :</b> Users passwords are stored securely as hashes in the database using bcrypt.
 Also all sensitive information(api key, database url) are accesed through environment variables.
-Communications between frontend and backend are secure against man-in-the-middle attacks due to bidirectional encryption using HTTPS protocol.</li>
+Communications between frontend and backend are secure against man-in-the-middle attacks due to bidirectional encryption using HTTPS protocol.
+Also measures for proper error handling have been taken.</li>
 <li><b>Routing :</b> Routing is implemented from scratch in React without the use of any third party libraries.</li>
 <li><b>Database :</b> A relational database system has been used to store all the information with a well defined schema implemented using PostgreSQL and Knex.js .</li>
 </ul>